-In forming and communicating its judgements the Committee should promote understanding of the trade-offs inherent in setting monetary policy to meet a forward-looking inflation target while giving due consideration to output volatility.
+In forming and communicating its judgements the Committee should promote understanding of the trade-offs inherent in setting monetary policy to meet a forwardlooking inflation target while giving due consideration to output volatility.
 It should set out in its communication:

-- the outlook for inflation and, if relevant, the reasons why inflation has moved away from the target or is expected to move away from the target; - the policy action the Committee is taking in response; - the horizon over which the Committee judges it is appropriate to return inflation to the target; - the trade-off that has been made with regard to inflation and output variability in determining the scale and duration of any expected deviation of inflation from the target; and - how this approach meets the government's monetary policy objectives.
+- the outlook for inflation and, if relevant, the reasons why inflation has moved away from the target or is expected to move away from the target; - the policy action the Committee is taking in response; - the horizon over which the Committee judges it is appropriate to return inflation to the target;

+- the trade-off that has been made with regard to inflation and output variability in determining the scale and duration of any expected deviation of inflation from the target; and - how this approach meets the government's monetary policy objectives.

-If inflation moves away from the target by more than 1 percentage point in either direction, I shall expect you to send an open letter to me, covering the same considerations set out above and referring as necessary to the Bank's latest Inflation Report and forecasts, alongside the minutes of the following Monetary Policy Committee meeting.
-The reason for publishing the open letter at that time is to allow the Committee time to form and communicate its strategy towards returning inflation to the target after consideration of the trade-offs.
+If inflation moves away from the target by more than 1 percentage point in either direction, I shall expect you to send an open letter to me, covering the same considerations set out above and referring as necessary to the Bank's latest Monetary Policy Report and forecasts, alongside the minutes of the following Monetary Policy Committee meeting.
+In the circumstance when the Office for National Statistics releases that inflation data after a meeting of the Committee has commenced and before the minutes of that meeting are published, I shall expect a letter within seven days of the publication of the data.
+The reason for publishing the open letter at those times is to allow the Committee time to form and communicate its strategy towards returning inflation to the target after consideration of the trade-offs.

-You would send a further letter after three months, sent, as before, alongside the minutes of the following Monetary Policy Committee meeting, if inflation remained more than 1 percentage point above or below the target.
+You would send a further letter if inflation is more than 1 percentage point above or below the target after three months.
+A letter would be sent, as before, alongside the minutes of the following Monetary Policy Committee meeting or within seven days of publication of the data if the meeting has already commenced.